COVID-19 Vaccine Information and Updates

 For more information about research, please call our main office at 412-692-6438.

 Senior or Intern Morning Report is held three times a week.
-This interactive and educationally rigorous session consists of a patient case is presented by a resident.
-The goals are to develop clinical reasoning skills and to practice and refine the art of oral presentation and synthesis of complex clinical information.
+This interactive and educationally rigorous session consists of a patient case presented by a resident.
 The discussions highlight an interesting diagnosis or management dilemma and incorporates current evidence and expert opinion from participating faculty members.
+The goals are to practice and refine the art of oral presentation, synthesize complex clinical information, develop and hone clinical reasoning skills, and discuss various management strategies.

 Grand Rounds are held every Thursday morning.
 These department-wide conferences are sponsored by the Department of Pediatrics and consist of topics that include a combination of faculty and visiting speakers providing expert presentations of pediatric topics as well as the latest developments and advancement in pediatric research.

 These conferences are held daily and consist of a variety of topics in the core pediatric curriculum in the format of both didactic lectures and interactive case-based discussions.
-Ethics, global health, residents as teachers, and the career development curriculum are also held during these sessions.
+Ethics, global health, learning to teach, the career development curriculum, and wellness activities are also held during these sessions

-Sessions occurring once a week during noon conference time attended by senior residents and led by the teaching resident or a subspecialty fellow, which reviews board-style questions in an interactive format.
-The topics are chosen based on the content specifications of the American Board of Pediatrics Certifying Exam.
+Once a week during noon conference time, senior residents attended board review sessions in which a senior resident or fellow reviews board-style questions in an interactive format.
+The topics are chosen based on the content specifications of the American Board of Pediatrics Certifying Exam

 This is a weekly intern-only session, focusing on the specific educational needs of the interns.
 Interns generate the topics for their own learning.
 Sessions are facilitated by interns, senior residents, fellows, and faculty.